pip-services/pip-services-docs/content/en/net/messaging/connect/imessage_queue_connection.md

 #### DeleteQueueAsync
 Deletes a message queue.
-If connection doesn't support this function, it exits without error.
+If the connection doesn't support this function, it exits without error.

 > Task DeleteQueueAsync(string name)

 - **name**: string - name of the queue to be deleted.

 #### ReadQueueNamesAsync
 Reads a list of registered queue names.
-If connection doesn't support this function returns an empty list.
+If the connection doesn't support this function returns an empty list.

 > Task\<List\<string\>\> ReadQueueNamesAsync()